syntasso/kratix-docs/docs/workshop/part-ii/02-service-on-demand.md

 cp resource-request.yaml test/input/object.yaml
 ```

-At this stage, your direcory structure should look like this:
+At this stage, your directory structure should look like this:

 ```
 📂 elastic-cloud-promise